sorich87/bootstrap-tour/README.md

 grunt
 grunt default

+// alias for connect, open, watch:doc
+grunt run

 // alias for clean:default, coffee:default, coffee:doc, less, uglify, copy
 grunt build

 // alias for clean:test, coffee:test, jasmine
 grunt test
 ```

+### Live reload

+Running `grunt run` will start a small server on port `3000` and opens the browser to the webpage.
+It will also start watching for changes in the `index.coffee` which will trigger then live reloading of the page in the browser.

 ## License ##